telerik/reporting-docs/knowledge-base/use-temporary-tables-in-stored-procedure.md

 ## Description
 The SqlDataSource uses the standard ADO.NET data provider to load the report data and metadata.
-Before SQL Server 2016, the mean for obtaining the data schema of a temporary table is the FMTONLY setting.
 As of SQL Server 2016 Temporary Tables can be replaced with the better performing Memory-Optimized Tables.
 This includes mechanism allowing you to get the schema of temporary objects correctly.
 The FMTONLY setting is deprecated.
 For more details, please check Using Memory-Optimized Tables to Replace SQL Server Temp Tables and Table Variables.

 ## Solution